MAGICS-LAB/OutEffHop/README.md

 # Outlier Efficient Modern Hopfield Model (OutEffHop)

-This is the code of the paper OutHopEff [https://arxiv.org/abs/2404.03828].
+This is the code of the paper OutEffHop [https://arxiv.org/abs/2404.03828].
 You can use this repo to reproduce the results in the paper.

 ## Outline Efficiency of OutEffHop
 ### Environmental Setup